 I’m going to share the method I use to back up my photos.
 There are many ways of doing this and you need to find the method that works best for you.
 But mine is simple, easy to put in place and doesn’t require any software.

 1. Create a master folder on an external hard drive to contain all your subfolders, photos and Raw files.
-I call mine RAW.
-The title is not strictly accurate as it contains JPEG files as well, but I know what it’s for.
+I call mine Photos [Originals].

 2. In that folder create a new folder for every year you take photos.

 3. In each of those folders, create 12 folders, one for every month of the year.
-Whenever you import photos into Lightroom, select the correct destination folder depending on the month and year the photos were taken.
+When you import photos into Lightroom Classic, select the correct destination folder depending on the month and year the photos were taken.

 4. Place each shoot into a folder of its own.
 You can either give it a name or organize the folders by date.

-This system works because it’s easy to see whether your Raw files are backed up.
+This system works because it’s easy to see if you’ve backed up your Raw files.
 Want to back up all your Raw files to another hard drive?
-Just copy the RAW folder.
+Just copy the Photos [Originals] folder.
 Want to see whether you’ve backed up all the photos you’ve taken this month?
 It’s easy with this system.

-I back my photos and Raw files up to three different external hard drives, one of which is stored off-site.
+I back my photos and Raw files up to three different external hard drives, and keep one of those off-site.
 If one of the hard drives fails, I have two other copies.
 I also use Backblaze to back up all my photos and documents, giving complete peace of mind.

 3. How to use Collections to organize your photos in the Library module

-One of the advantages that Lightroom has over programs like Photoshop is that it manages your photos from the moment you import them into the Lightroom Catalog.
+One of the advantages that Lightroom Classic has over programs like Photoshop is that it manages your photos from the moment you import them into the Catalog.

 A Collection is a kind of virtual folder.
 Folders are limited because you can only store a photo in one folder.
 But you can add the same photo to as many Collections as you like.
 As a result Collections are the easiest and most flexible way to manage your photos.

-Your folders should be set up to make backing photos up easy.
-Your Collections should be used to organize your photos.
-My article How to Organize Your Photos With Lightroom Collections explains how to do it.
+Set your folders up to make backing up photos easy, and use Collections to organize them.
+Our tutorial How to Organize Your Photos With Lightroom Collections explains how to do it.